 Gather the tools necessary to seal and secure the hives beforehand:

-Transporting hives inside an enclosed vehicle is not safe: You risk injury if the bees get out of the hive or if the hives come apart while you’re driving.
-Instead, use a truck or trailer.
+Transporting hives inside an enclosed vehicle is not safe: Instead, use a truck or trailer.

 Safety note: Although bees don’t often fly at night, they do crawl.
-They may find openings in your suit during a hive move, so know what to do if a bee gets in your veil.
+They may find openings in your suit during a hive move,.
+This is not normal beekeeping.
+Tape wrists and ankles, recheck zippers.

 Gloves are particularly important because at night (when you hope to be sealing and moving your hive) bees will rarely fly, but they will happily crawl and sting out of the entrance.
 Any bees on the outside of your sealed hive, and any bees that get out through an imperfect seal, will sting your hands if they aren't protected.
 You don't want to drop a heavy hive on your friend because you've just been stung, so wear leather gloves when moving hives.